BlueMoon73/SciolyWifiLab2023/README.md

-# Wifi Lab - Science Olympiad 2023
+# Wifi Lab - Science Olympiad 2023 - ARCHIVE

 Official repository for all desings and logs for the Science Olympiad Wifi Lab Device portion of event.